AdobeDocs/audience-manager.pt-BR/help/using/overview/aam-gdpr/aam-gdpr-faq.md

 <br>

-**Controlador de dados:** O RGPD define &quot;Controlador&quot; como &quot;the… legal person… which alone or in others with other determines the purpose and means of the processing data. » Clientes do Audience Manager são Controladores de dados.
+**Controlador de dados:** O RGPD define "Controlador" como "the… legal person… which alone or in others with other determines the purpose and means of the processing data. » Clientes do Audience Manager são Controladores de dados.
 Os clientes controlam como os dados são gerenciados no Audience Manager.

 <br>